menu

 Kimberly is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Kimberly is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Kimberly who work in office and administrative support (20.44%), sales jobs (8.91%), and food service (7.82%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.03% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Kimberly telecommute to their jobs.
+Overall, about 13.03% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Kimberly is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Kimberly is nearly on par with the US average for all cities of 21.84%: 20.56% of adults 25 and older in Kimberly have a bachelor's degree or advanced degree.
+The education level of Kimberly citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.56% of adults 25 and older in Kimberly have a college degree.

 The per capita income in Kimberly in 2022 was $23,574, which is lower middle income relative to Idaho, and low income relative to the rest of the US.
 This equates to an annual income of $94,296 for a family of four.
 However, Kimberly contains both very wealthy and poor people as well.